 No sound, mused Ulans, no bang.
 They should put sound effects on these things so that you could hear a bang when you made a shot.
 The slight vibration and the glow on the screen wasn't enough.
 No real way to relate to that.
 Should be some noise.

-Averted in the Tintin story Explorers on the Moon where a meteorite impact on the moon is silent and the characters explain for the benefit of younger readers why this is so.
+Averted in the The Adventures of Tintin story Explorers on the Moon where a meteorite impact on the moon is silent and the characters explain for the benefit of younger readers why this is so.

 In Invincible, the first time Invincible fights Allen the Alien is in space.
 To communicate, they talk telepathically.